zooniverse/front-end-monorepo/packages/app-about/README.md

 This package should be cloned as part of the [front-end-monorepo](https://github.com/zooniverse/front-end-monorepo).

-You'll need to create a `.env` file containing the secrets for Contentful:
+You'll need to create a `.env` file containing the space ID and access token for Contentful:

 ```sh
 cp env-default .env
 ```

-...and add the secrets from Passbolt.
+To get the credentials, go to https://app.contentful.com/spaces/jt90kyhvp0qv/api/keys (login credentials are in Passbolt), and copy the Space ID and Content Delivery API token from "Testing".

 ### Running in development